ESP32 Web Server Control Servo motor with Arduino IDE

 We will be using these components for this tutorial:

-• Servo motor ( you can use any sort of servo motor within the current limit of ESP32)
+- Servo motor ( we can use any sort of servo motor within the current limit of ESP32)

 Interfacing Servo Motor With ESP32

-In this section, We will review about basics of servo motor, types of servo motors, pinout, and connection layout of servo motor interfacing with ESP32.
-In order to understand, interfacing circuit, you first need to understand its working.
+In this section, We will discuss the basics of the servo motor, its types, pinout, and connection layout for interfacing with the ESP32.
+In order to understand this interfacing circuit, we first need to understand its workings.
 Let’s start with the basics.

 The picture shown below provides more details about it.

-You don’t need to worry about working and how to generate this control signal.
-Because we will use Servo library for ESP32 to provide a control signal.
-In the next section, We will show you how to add Servo library for ESP32.
+We don’t need to worry about the workings of the servo motor or how to generate this control signal.
+We will use the servo library for the ESP32 to provide a control signal.
+In the next section, we will show how we can add a servo library for the ESP32.

 Pinout

-Before connecting it with ESP32, we need to make sure how much current is required to operate.
-For example, different power servo motors are available in market.
-When you are using small power servo motor like S0009, you can directly connect it with an ESP32 board.
-Because its current requirement is less than 10ms.
-We will use S0009 in this tutorial as shown above.
-You can also connect SG90, SG92R series directly with board.
-But if you want to use high power servo motor with ESP32, you need to use motor driver IC like UNL2003 between these two.
-Also if you want to use multiple Servos with ESP32, you still have to use current driver IC.
+Before connecting the servo motor with the ESP32 board, we need to make sure about the operating current of the servo motor.
+For example, different power servo motors are available on the market.
+When we are using a low-power servo motor like S0009, we can directly connect it to an ESP32 board.
+Because its current requirement is less than 10 mA.
+We will use S0009 in this tutorial, as shown in the picture above.
+We can also connect SG90 and SG92R series servo motors directly to the ESP32 board.
+But if we want to use a high-power servo motor with the ESP32, we will need to use a motor driver IC like UNL2003 between these two.
+In case we want to use multiple Servos with the ESP32, we still have to use the current driver IC.

-Above schematic use ESP32 DOIT DEVKIT 30 pin version.
-But if you are using 36 pin version or any other ESP32 board, you should check its pinout and find GPIO pin 13.
+In the schematic diagram provided below, we have used the ESP32 DOIT DEVKIT’s GPIO 13 pin for providing a signal to the servo motor.
+In case you are using a 36-pin version or any other ESP32 board, make sure to check its pinout and find GPIO pin 13.

-Now, You just make a connection according to this layout on a breadboard.
-To connect a single servo with ESP32, we will connect according to these connections:
+Now, we just make a connection according to this layout on our breadboard.
+To connect a single servo motor with the ESP32, we will connect according to following configuration:

-you can use any pin of ESP32 as PWM pin because we need to provide PWM signal to control signal pin of servo.
-In this tutorial, we are using GPIO pin 13 as PWM pin as shown in layout.
-But you can also use any pin for control signal.
-But you need to specify the GPIO pin number inside the code which we will discuss in programming section of this guide.
+We can use any pin of the ESP32 as the PWM (Pulse Width Modulation) pin because we need to provide a PWM signal to the control signal pin of the servo.
+In this tutorial, we are using the GPIO 13 pin for the PWM signal, as shown in the layout.
+We can use any other GPIO pin for the control signal.
+But for this, we need to specify the GPIO pin number inside the code, which we will discuss in the programming section of this guide.
+One thing to note is that GPIO pins 9, 10, and 11 are not recommended for PWM as they are connected to integrated SPI flash and may not work properly.

 Install Servo Library for ESP32

-• Use any software to Unzip this downloaded folder.
+- Use any software to Unzip this downloaded file.

-• You will get a folder with name ESP32-Arduino-Servo-Library-Master.
+- After extraction, we will get a folder with the name ESP32-Arduino-Servo-Library-Master.

-• Change the name of folder from ESP32-Arduino-Servo-Library-Master to ESP32_Arduino_Servo_Library.
+- Change the name of this folder from

-• Copy this folder to Arduino library folder.
-You can find the Arduino library folder inside the Arduino installation folder.
+ESP32-Arduino-Servo-Library-Masterto ESP32_Arduino_Servo_Library. - Copy this folder to the Arduino library folder.
+We can find this library folder inside the Arduino installation folder.

-• Now open your Arduino IDE, library for servo will be there.
-Now you can use it with ESP32.
+- Now open the Arduino IDE; the library for servos will be there.
+Now we can use it with the ESP32.

 Example code

-Upload this code to Arduino IDE, this code rotates the servo for 180 degrees in clockwise direction and for 180 degrees in back direction.
-Shaft will move from initial position till 180 degrees and then come back to the same position.
+Upload this sketch in the Arduino IDE, this code rotates the servo for 180 degrees in clockwise direction and for 180 degrees in anti-clockwise direction.
+The shaft will move from its initial position to 180 degrees and then come back to its initial position at 0 degrees.
+This is good for testing the servo motor to check whether its working properly or not.

 #include <Servo.h>